vcollak/learnMotoko/dfx.md

 > Example: `dfx deploy hello_world` dpeloys the hello_world canister

-Wipes the data and dedeploys the canister:
+Wipes the data and redeploys the canister.
+> :warning: Be careful.
+This will wipe your canister data.
 ```
 dfx deploy <canister_name> --mode=reinstall
 ```